Halle Berry Says You’re ‘More Ready’ For A Baby After 40

 “You’ve done a lot of things for yourself, selfishly.
 When you wait later in life, you can really put your kids forward I think in a more meaningful way.”

 Although the X-Men star hasn’t revealed plans for another child, she did spark rumors back in 2017.
-After wearing a form-fitting silver sequined dress and jacket at the Butterfly Ball she struck a pose with her hands over her stomach, which led fans to speculate she was cradling a baby bump.
+After wearing a form-fitting, silver sequined dress and jacket at the Butterfly Ball, she struck a pose with her hands over her stomach, which led fans to speculate she was cradling a baby bump.
 But the rumors were quickly shot down by one of Berry’s representatives.

 “It is absolutely not true.
 She is not pregnant.”